 Visit the Council Awards Application System to complete an application.

-An active AHA Professional Partner account is required of all applicants for this award.
-If you are joining the AHA to apply, please wait on your AHA partner number to arrive from AHA Partner Services via e-mail before creating an online profile and starting your application file.
-We suggest that new partners join the AHA no later than May 30 for the partner number to be processed and delivered in time for the application deadline.
+An active AHA Professional Membership is required of all applicants for this award.
+If you are joining the AHA to apply, please wait on your AHA member number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
+We suggest that new members join the AHA no later than one week prior to the application submission deadline for the member ID number to be processed and delivered in time for the application deadline.
+The membership number will be required on the award application form.

 Finalists for the Early Career Investigator Award competitions associated with Scientific Sessions will be announced in August.
 The top candidates for the Elaine W. Raines Early Career Investigator Award will present their research results at the Scientific Sessions.